 The representative of the Ministry of Finance on the Board of Directors may request the suspension of any resolution issued by the Board relating to monetary and credit policy for referral to the Minister of Finance.
 If the Minister of Finance does not give a decision on the issue within seven days from the date of suspension, such resolution shall become effective.

-Unless otherwise permitted by law, no member of the Board of Directors, manager, official or employee of the Central Bank shall disclose any information which relates to the affairs of the Bank or its customers or the affairs of other banks subject to the control of the Central Bank and to which he has access by reason of the duties of his office.
+Unless otherwise permitted by law, no member of the Board of Directors, manager, official or employee of the Central Bank shall disclose any information which relates to the affairs of the Bank or its customers or the affairs of other banks subject to the control of the Central Bank and to which he/she has access by reason of the duties of his/her office.

 Information which shall not be disclosed will be determined by a decision of the Minister of Finance after having obtained the opinion of the Board of Directors of the Central Bank.